Something happened this month that remined me of this post published on the fortieth anniversary of the first lunar landing.

 Anyway, in the midst of decking the halls with mistletoe while rockin' around the Christmas tree, I did sneak in an NPR break.
 And on what subject were they reporting?
 Christmas music of course.

-Our father-in-law, whose annual Christmas decorations consisted of a wreath on the door and sign on the window that read, "Put Christ back in Christmas", was incredulous.
+Our in-laws, whose annual Christmas decorations consisted of a wreath on the front door and sign on the window that read, "Put Christ back in Christmas", were incredulous.

 But when you think about it, it makes perfect sense.
 For starters, the percentage of Christmas music written by Jewish composers closely reflects the percentage of Jewish composers of popular music.

 As the popular music industry is above all. a business, success means having your songs played a lot, which naturally translates to sales (a difficult subject these days in the music industry) and everything that entails.
-Now think of all the pop songs that are written and recorded in a given year compared to the number of songs that actually make money.
-I have no idea what that number is but it has to be extremely small.
+Now think of all the pop songs that actually make money compared to the total number of songs that are written and recorded in a given year.
+I have no idea what that number is, but it has to be extremely small.
 And when a song does become a hit, meaning one of the most listened to songs of a particular moment, that moment is the window of opportunity to make serious money.
-And that window opening, unless the song becomes a major hit, is fairly short.
+And that window opening, unless the song becomes a major hit, is fairly short lived.

 Now imagine writing and recording a hit Christmas song.
-If it catches on with the public, not only is the window of opportunity to make money open soon after the song is released, but also during every subsequent holiday season.
+If it catches on with the public, not only is there a window of opportunity to make beaucoup bucks soon after the song is released, but also during every subsequent holiday season.

-I don't have anything to back this up, but I imagine that Paul McCartney makes way more money these days on his insipid (to my ears) Wonderful Christmastime, than he does on Hey Jude.
-In this article about the public's enduring ambivalence to that song, McCartney makes between 400 and 600K per annum for all the times WC gets played between October 31st and December 25th at all the Walmarts, Shopcos, and Piggly Wigglies across this great land of ours, and their equivalents around the world.
+I don't have anything to back this up, but I imagine Paul McCartney has made more money on his insipid (to my ears) Wonderful Christmastime, than he has on Hey Jude.
+According to this article about the public's enduring ambivalence to his holiday song, McCartney makes between 400 and 600K per annum for all the times WC gets played between October 31st and December 24th in all the Walmarts, Shopcos, and Piggly Wigglies across this great land of ours, and their equivalents around the world.

-And it seems that the really successful Christmas tunes if anything, gain traction over the years, so that window of opportunity to make money only becomes wider every year.
-Who knows what Mariah and Macca will be making on those songs in ten years!
+And it seems that the really successful Christmas tunes if anything, gain traction over the years, so the window of opportunity for them to make scads of money only becomes wider every year.
+Who knows what Mariah and Macca (by then in his nineties) will be making on those songs in ten years!

 So the moral is, if you want to be a pop songwriter, try your hand at writing Christmas tunes.
 Cha ching, you just never know.

 The other not surprising in the least thing about non-Christians writing popular Christmas music is that the vast majority of it is not religious at all, and probably a majority of the non-religious stuff is not even about the holiday.
 Much of it centers around winter, and all the fun things you can do in the snow such as riding in a one-horse open sleigh.
-Or if that doesn't float your boat, if you find the weather outside frightful, you can stay inside where it's warm and delightful, and do whatever your imagination desires, while resigning yourself just to let it snow.
-One wonderful, racy and to today's ears somewhat controversial song, the 1944 Frank Loesser diddy Baby I'ts Cold Outside, doesn't even leave to the imagination what you can do inside.
+Or if that doesn't float your boat and you find the weather outside frightful, you can stay inside where it's warm and delightful, and go wherever your imagination desires, while resigning yourself just to let it snow.
+One wonderful, racy and to today's ears somewhat controversial song is the 1944 Frank Loesser diddy Baby I'ts Cold Outside, which doesn't even leave to the imagination what you can do inside.

 Heck I'm going there now, oh boy!